Medtech firms gets personal with digital twins

 Both GE and Philips are also working on versions of digital heart twins while non-traditional players have been active too.

-Drawing on its experience of making digital twins to test bridges and machinery, French software firm Dassault Systemes launched the first commercial “Living Heart” model in May 2015, though it is only currently available for research.
+Drawing on its experience of making digital twins to test bridges and machinery, French software firm Dassault Systemes (DAST.PA) launched the first commercial “Living Heart” model in May 2015, though it is only currently available for research.

 Philips sells AI-enabled heart models that can, for example, turn 2D ultrasound images into data that helps doctors diagnose problems, or automatically analyze scans to help surgeons plan operations.